nkdAgility/azure-devops-migration-tools/docs/index.md

 - **FieldtoTagMap** - Want to take a field and convert its value to a tag?
 Done...
 - **FieldValueMap** - Need to map not just the field but also values?
 This is the default value mapper.
 - **FieldValuetoTagMap** - Need to create a Tag based on a field value?
 Just create a regex match and choose how to populate the target.
-- **RegexFieldMap** - I just need that bit of a field... need to send "2016.2" to two fields, one for year and one for releae?
+- **RegexFieldMap** - I just need that bit of a field... need to send "2016.2" to two fields, one for year and one for release?
 Done.
 - **TreeToTagMap** - Need to clear out those nasty Area tree hierarchies?
 This creates Tags for each node in the Area Path...

 ### Processors

-There are other processors that can be used to migrate, or process, different sorts of data in diferent ways.
+There are other processors that can be used to migrate, or process, different sorts of data in different ways.
 Which one is right for you depends on the situation at hand.

 #### In-Place Processors